Trans-Sahara Grand Expedition, Marrakech - Dakar

-- Transfer airport/ hotel and hotel/ airport at arrival and departure, EXCEPT the first day from the airport to the hotel In Marrakech.
-The fixed price for a Taxi from the airport to any hotel in Marrakech is 200 Dirhams or 20 Euro.
+- Transfer airport/ hotel and hotel/ airport at arrival and departure, EXCEPT for the first day from the airport to the hotel In Marrakech.
+The fixed price for a taxi from the airport to any hotels in Marrakech is 200 Dirhams or 20 Euro.

 - Drinks at meals during the nights in the mobile camp.
 No alcohol in Mauritania